scwissel/garagepi/README.md

 * ```diskutil list``` to get the disk number of the SD card (ex: the number 2 in /dev/disk2)
 * ```sudo dd bs=1m if=2016-05-10-raspbian-jessie-lite.img of=/dev/rdisk2``` replace image file name and your disk number.
 NOTE "rdisk" here and not just "disk"!
 * ```sudo diskutil eject /dev/rdisk2``` replace your disk number

+####Boot Up
+Steps to Getting Raspbian Up:
-* Remove your SD card and insert card into Raspberry Pi.
+* Remove your SD card from your computer and insert card into Raspberry Pi.

-Plug the Raspberry Pi to ethernet, or jump to the Setup WiFi section to get your Raspberry Pi on the network.
+* You can plug in your USB WiFi adapter at this time.
+* Plug the Raspberry Pi into Ethernet and power.
+* Optionally plug into a monitor/TV and keyboard.
+You can proceed headless, but need an ethernet cable attached.
+* Raspbian will automatically boot up and resize the filesystem to fill the SD card and is ready to SSH into.

+####Get Online
+Remote Access to Raspberry Pi (ssh)
+* Perform the Setup WiFi steps if you don't have an ethernet cable attached, so you have internet access from the Pi.
+* Get your Raspberry Pi IP Address
+  * If you have a monitor/TV hooked up and ethernet attached, it will log "My IP address is ..." about 20 lines up from the login prompt.
+  * Go to your router admin page to see what the IP address became.
+  * Login with monitor/TV and keyboard attached and run ```ifconfig``` to find ```inet addr```.
+* ```ssh pi@192.168.1.20``` replacing with your Raspberry Pi IP address.
+Password is ```raspberry``` by default.
+* Raspbian user information is documented on the [Raspbian site](https://www.raspberrypi.org/documentation/linux/usage/users.md).
+Changing the password is probably a good idea, since this device will be controlling your garage door.
+* Either via Ethernet or WiFi, the Raspberry Pi needs to be on a network and connected to the internet at this point.

+####Apply Updates
 Make sure Raspbian is all up to date.
+This could take some time to finish.
 ```
-sudo apt-update
+sudo apt-get update
-sudo apt-upgrade
+sudo apt-get upgrade
 ```

 And the Raspberry Pi firmware is up to date.